SmogDr/edar_coursebook/docs/06-string_date.md

 - Define the meaning of "strings" and "date time" objects in R
 - Manipulate character strings using the `stringr` and `tidyr` packages of functions
 - Parse strings using regular expressions (regex)
-- Describe how R stores the POSIXct date and time object internally
+- Describe how R stores a POSIXct date and time object internally
-- Convert a column to a date format using functions from the `lubridate` package
+- Convert a character vector to a date format using functions from the `lubridate` package
 - Extract information from a date object (e.g., month, year, day of week) using `lubridate` functions
 - Search, organize, and visualize data that are linked to date objects
 - Apply functions from the `dplyr` and `tidyr` packages to make data frames "tidy"